Matheus-IT/design-patterns-python/README.md

 # design-patterns-python
-Repository to be used to learn design patterns with python implementation
+Repository to learn design patterns with python implementation